liurichard95/mrt-avionics/README.md

 This is the code repository for the Avionics sub team on the McGill Rocket Team.

 ## Sensors
-Under the sensors folder, each sensor has it's own file.
-You are free to write the code for the sensor as you please.
+Under the sensors folder, you'll find each sensor has it's own file.
+You are free to write the code for the sensor as you please and create any file you need.
 The only requirement is that you make a function available to produce the formatted string data from the sensors.
 The function will be called several times, in a polling fashion.

 ```C
 while(someTestCondition) {